AdobeDocs/target-learn.en/help/mobile-v4/add-requests.md

 At the end of this lesson, you will be able to:

-* Cache Multiple Target Locations Using a Batch Prefetch Request
+* Cache multiple Target offers using a batch prefetch request
-* Load Prefetched Target Locations
+* Load prefetched Target locations
-* Load a Target Location in Real-time (non-prefetched)
+* Load a Target location in real-time (non-prefetched)
-* Clear Prefetched Locations from Cache
+* Clear prefetched locations from cache
-* Validate Prefetched and Live requests
+* Validate prefetched and live requests

 ## Terminology

 Below is some of key Target terminology that we will be using in the remainder of this tutorial.

 * **Request:**  a network request to the Adobe Target servers
-* **Location:**  a placeholder for Target offers
 * **Offer:**  a snippet of code, defined in the Target user interface (or with API), which is delivered in the response.
 Usually JSON when Target is used in native mobile apps.
+* **Location:**  a user-defined name given to a request, used in the Target interface to associate offers with specific requests
 * **Batch Request:**  a single request that includes multiple locations
 * **Prefetch Request:**  a single request that retrieves offers and caches them into memory for future use in the app
 * **Batch Prefetch Request:**  a single request that prefetches offers for multiple locations